-The significant accounting policies and procedures followed by Valor Collegiate Academies (the "Organization") are as follows:
+The significant accounting policies and procedures followed by the Organization are as follows:

-Organization - The Organization currently operates three charter schools within Davidson County, Tennessee, Flagship, Voyager, and College Prep.
+Organization - Valor Collegiate Academies currently operates three charter schools within Davidson County, Tennessee: Flagship, Voyager, and College Prep.
 Pursuant to Section 6(1)(a) of the Tennessee Public Charter School Act of 2002 (the "Act"), each school has been approved as a public charter school.
 Pursuant to the Act, public charter schools are part of the state's public education program offering an alternative means within the public school system for accomplishing necessary outcomes of education.

-The Organization entered into a Charter School Agreement with the Metropolitan Nashville Board of Education effective July 1, 2014, to operate Flagship as a charter school in Nashville, Tennessee.
+Valor Collegiate Academies entered into a Charter School Agreement with the Metropolitan Nashville Board of Education effective July 1, 2014, to operate Flagship as a charter school in Nashville, Tennessee.
 The school began classes in August 2014 and currently enrolls students in grades five through eight.
 Per Flagship's charter agreement, enrollment in the school is open to any student within the Metropolitan Nashville Public Schools ("MNPS") System who resides in Davidson County.

-Under the above agreement, the Organization also operates College Prep.
+Under the above agreement, Valor Collegiate Academies also operates College Prep.
 The school began classes in August 2018 with students in grade nine.
 The Organization plans to add a grade each year through 12th grade.
 Per the charter agreement, enrollment in the school is open to any student within the MNPS System who resides in Davidson County.

-The Organization entered into a Charter School Agreement with the Metropolitan Nashville Board of Education effective January 16, 2015, to operate Voyager as a charter school in Nashville, Tennessee.
+Valor Collegiate Academies entered into a Charter School Agreement with the Metropolitan Nashville Board of Education effective January 16, 2015, to operate Voyager as a charter school in Nashville, Tennessee.
 The school began classes in August 2015 and currently enrolls students in grades five through eight.
 Per Voyager's charter agreement, enrollment in the school is open to any student within the MNPS System who resides in Davidson County.

-Basis of Accounting - The Organization's financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") as prescribed by the Governmental Accounting Standards Board.
+Basis of Accounting - As required by the State of Tennessee Audit Manual, issued by the Tennessee Comptroller of the Treasury, the Organization accounts for its financial transactions in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") as applied to governmental agencies.
+The Governmental Accounting Standards Board ("GASB") is the accepted standard setting body for establishing governmental accounting and financial reporting principles.